Apomorphine (a-poe-MOR-feen) hydrochloride

 You will usually be in hospital when you start using APOMINE® Intermittent.
-It is recommended that you are given an anti-nausea drug (domperidone) and that you stop all your other anti-Parkinsonian medication before you start using APOMINE® Intermittent.
+It is recommended that you are given an anti-nausea drug (domperidone) for a few days, and that you stop all your other anti-Parkinsonian medication before you start using APOMINE® Intermittent.

 This medicine is given as an injection under the skin (subcutaneously), usually into your lower abdomen or outer thigh.
 It is injected several times a day using a device, called the D-mine® Pen, and not with a conventional syringe and needle that you might be familiar with.

 You and/or your carers will be trained by hospital staff to recognise when and how to give the injections.

 Immediately notify your doctor or nurse, or if you are not in hospital, telephone the Poisons Information Centre (telephone 13 11 26) or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have used too much APOMINE® Intermittent.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.